r-grandorder/fgo-guides/events/2023_events/202302_valentines.md

 grand_parent: Events
 nav_order: 1
 ---
 # Valentine 2023 - Johanna-san and Unconfirmed Love
 {: .no_toc }
 ~Break It Down☆Love Love Heart and the Big Stone Statue~

+# THIS IS A PLACEHOLDER.
+Wait for the 17th for the final event details

 ![Banner]()